Grupo Bimbo's purchase of Canada Bread gains one regulatory approval

-MEXICO CITY (Reuters) - Mexico’s Grupo Bimbo (BIMBOA.MX) said on Tuesday that it had gained approval from Canada’s competition regulator to buy Canada Bread Company CBY.TO for $1.66 billion, its latest in a string of North American takeovers.
+MEXICO CITY, March 18 (Reuters) - Mexico’s Grupo Bimbo said on Tuesday that it had gained approval from Canada’s competition regulator to buy Canada Bread Company for $1.66 billion, its latest in a string of North American takeovers.

 The deal, which was announced in February, is still subject to the approval of the United States’ Department of Justice and the Canadian Minister of Industry, Bimbo said, adding that it expects both in the second quarter.